-It was an active summer for the Vancouver, Washington housing market.
-Strong demand and limited inventory pushed home prices higher and led to quicker sales.
-The long-range forecast for Vancouver’s housing market, however, suggests that the market might cool a bit over the coming months.
+It’s been an active real estate market for Vancouver, Washington.
+Strong demand and limited inventory pushed home prices higher.
+The long-range forecast for Vancouver’s housing market suggests that the market will remain relatively the same over coming months.
 This mirrors the broader outlook for the Pacific Northwest as a whole.

-Depending on the source and the measurement method, home prices in Vancouver, Washington rose somewhere between 7% and 12% over the last year.
+Depending on the source and the measurement method, home prices in Vancouver, Washington rose somewhere around 4% to 5% over the last year.

-Trulia reports a 7% increase in local house values, from September 2015 to September 2016.
-By their estimation, the median sales price in Vancouver is currently around $271,000.
-Zillow reported a gain of around 12% during the same 12-month period, using their proprietary “Zestimate” formula.
+Zillow reports a 3.6% increase in local house values, from January 2019 to January 2020.
+By their estimation, the median sales price in Vancouver is currently around $353,200.

 New Home Construction Ramping Up

-For the past couple of years, there has been a notable imbalance between housing supply and demand in the Vancouver area.
-There’s currently around a two-month supply of homes for sale in the area, which is well below the five to six months that most economists consider to be “balanced.”
+For the past couple of years, there has been a notable imbalance between housing supply and demand in the Vancouver area, as already mentioned.
 Similar conditions have been reported across the river in Portland as well.